owlbeardm/kedom-public-docs/рathfinder_rules/creating.md

 - Pick the ancestry itself: [Ancestries](https://2e.aonprd.com/Ancestries.aspx).
 - Select a **heritage** from those available within that ancestry (Can be found in Heritages submenu on selected Ancestry page).
 In addition to the ancestry-specific heritages, all ancestries can instead take a [versatile heritage](https://2e.aonprd.com/Ancestries.aspx?Versatile=true) such as tiefling or dhampir.
 In addition, humans also have [special](https://2e.aonprd.com/Ancestries.aspx?HalfHuman=true) half-elf and half-orc heritage options.
-- Choose an **ancestry feat**, representing an ability your hero learned at an early age.
+- Note that you will be choosing an **ancestry feat** later.
+Ancestry feat represents an ability your hero learned at an early age.
 (Can be found in Feats submenu on selected Ancestry page)

 ### Step 3.
 Class